-All data in an ASCII table extension field shall be ASCII text in a format that conforms to the rules for fixed field input in Fortran (ISO 2004) format, as described below.
+All data in an ASCII-table extension field shall be ASCII text in a format that conforms to the rules for fixed field input in Fortran (ISO 2004) format, as described below.
 The only possible formats shall be those specified in Table 15.
 If values of -0 and +0 need to be distinguished, then the sign character should appear in a separate field in character format.
-TNULLn keywords may be used to specify a character string that represents an undefined value may differ from field to field but must be the same within a field.
+TNULLn keywords may be used to specify a character string that represents an undefined value in each field.
+The characters representing an undefined value may differ from field to field but must be the same within a field.
 Writers of ASCII tables should select a format for each field that is appropriate to the form, range of values, and accuracy of the data in that field.
-This standard does not impose an upper limit on the number of digits of precision, nor any limit on the range of numeric values.
-Software packages that read or write data according to this standard could be limited, however, in the range of values and exponents that are supported (e.g., to the range that can be represented by 32-bit or 64-bit binary numbers).
+This Standard does not impose an upper limit on the number of digits of precision, nor any limit on the range of numeric values.
+Software packages that read or write data according to this Standard could be limited, however, in the range of values and exponents that are supported (e.g., to the range that can be represented by 32-bit or 64-bit binary numbers).